 The 3.4-gallon tank provides up to 9 hours of runtime while producing just 68 decibels of noise.
 This dual fuel generator measures just 26 by 25 by 23 inches and can be started with the electric start or recoil cord.
 It has four outlets, including two 120-Volt standard household outlets, one 120-Volt twist lock outlet, and one 120-Volt RV outlet.

-Get out of your house and into the great outdoors with the All Power America Dual Fuel Portable Generator that comes with a steel lift frame and a wheel kit so that it is easier to load, unload, and wheel to your campsite.
-It can produce 8,000 Watts of running power and 10,000 Watts of peak power with gasoline, or 7,000 Watts of running power and 8,500 Watts of peak power with propane.
+Get out of your house and into the great outdoors with the All Power America’s portable dual fuel generator.
+This unit weighs 227 pounds but importantly, it comes with a steel lift frame and a wheel kit so that it is easier to load, unload, and wheel to your campsite.
+The generator can produce 9,000 Watts of running power and 12,000 Watts of peak power with gasoline, or 7,250 Watts of running power and 9,500 Watts of peak power with propane.

-The 8-gallon fuel tank allows the generator to run an impressive 11 hours at 76 decibels, a noise level that will barely be noticed in the open air of a campground.
+The 8-gallon fuel tank allows this unit to run an impressive 11 hours at 76 decibels, a noise level that will barely be noticed in the open air of a campground.
 It can be started with the electric start button or the recoil cord and comes with four 120-Volt standard household outlets, one 120-Volt twist lock outlet, one 120/240-Volt twist lock outlet, and a 12-Volt DC port.
-The 227- pound dual fuel generator measures 31 by 23 by 21 inches, so make sure your RV, truck, or car has space to transport it to your campsite.

 The Advantages of Owning a Dual Fuel Generator